Skip to main content

 Flooring Installation on the Bungalow Streets, Sunset Park & Veterans Park

-Original 2¼-inch oak strip hardwood typical in living areas.
-Sometimes fir or pine in less formal rooms.
-Carpet often installed over original in 1960s-70s.
-Removal reveals refinishable original.
-Modern scope: full refinish, sometimes with selective board replacement for severely damaged areas.
-Period-character finishes (natural, light walnut, golden oak) preferred over current fad-tier dark stains.
+Original 4-inch fir flooring typical in living, dining, and sometimes bedroom areas.
+Sometimes 2¼-inch oak strip in formal areas of larger Craftsman bungalows.
+Original linoleum in kitchens and baths (asbestos pre-screen required for pre-1980 stock — universal here).
+Carpet often installed over original fir during 1960s–1970s in bedrooms or whole-house.
+Removal reveals refinishable original old-growth fir.
+Plaster-and-lath wall systems affect floor-to-wall transitions.
+EPA RRP universal.
+Modern scope: full refinish with Bona Traffic HD or Pallmann, sometimes with selective board replacement for severely damaged areas.
+Period-character finishes (natural, light walnut, golden oak) preferred over current dark stains.

 2010+ townhomes and 30th Street infill